golioth/docs/docs/guides/lightdb-stream/3-querying-data.md

 ### Example of querying data on Light DB Stream

-Let's consider an environment sensing application were each device tracks temperature over time and we want to plot the collected data.
-A device can have multiple temperature sensors, like `inside` and `outside` sensors.
-Also we want to calculate average temperature every 15 minutes.
+Let's consider an application in which we want to plot temperature data that has been recorded by a device over time.
+In this case, the device has two sensors, one inside and one outside.
+We also want to calculate the 15 minute average temperature.

 The device can post data to the `/env` path so we can put together environment data under a group.
 An example of posting that kind of data using `gurl` can be seen bellow: